 Hence the need to nurture our children’s prayer lives.
 Bring your children on short visits to the Blessed Sacrament and Adoration and ask the Holy Spirit to fill their souls with love for the Holy Eucharist.
 Encourage them to spend a few minutes of quiet time in prayer, perhaps at bedtime or early in the morning.
 Remind your kids that prayer is not just asking God for “stuff” that they want.
 More importantly, prayer is listening for the voice of God, being attentive to inspirations from the Holy Spirit, and asking God’s grace to act on them.

 Once your child has recieved his/her first Confession, bring your child to confession at least once a month.
+You can use this free confession booklet to help them make a holy confession.
 Remind your children that the beauiful white dresses or the handsome suits they wear for their first Holy Communion are meant to be a reflection of the purity of their souls.
 St. Joseph must have cleaned the stable to prepare for the birth of Our Lord.
 In a similar way, we want to make our souls pure and free from the stain of sin.
 Bringing our children to confession shortly before their First Communion is one of the best ways to prepare their souls to welcome Our Lord.